EU takes Hungary to highest court over LGBT, media rules

 “The (EU) Commission believes that Hungary is in breach of EU law by applying disproportionate and nontransparent conditions to the renewal of Klubradio’s rights to use radio spectrum,” the EU statement said.

-Justin Spike reported from Budapest
+Justin Spike reported from Budapest.